Why are women underrepresented in management?

 For example, a recent Federal Government report revealed that having more women in leadership positions “increases an organisation’s likelihood of outperforming in their sector on three or more key profitability and performance metrics and that having a female CEO leads to a five per cent increase in their market value.
 On average, this is worth the equivalent of AUD$79.6 million.”

-Additionally, another study found that teams and organizations led by women are 17 per cent more likely to be confident about having an inclusive culture than organizations led by men.
+Additionally, another study found that teams and organisations led by women are 17 per cent more likely to be confident about having an inclusive culture than organisations led by men.

 How the online Master of Management at UNSW can help advance your career and become a contemporary leader